pylipp/sdd/README.md

 1. The program shall run on Linux systems.
 1. The program shall have as little dependencies as possible.
 1. The program shall be simple to install.
+1. The program shall be simple to update.
 1. The program shall expose a user-friendly command line interface.
 1. The program shall provide functionality to manage apps that are not made available by distribution package managers.
 The fundamental functionality comprises
     1. installation,